survivejs/webpack-book/manuscript/techniques/02_using_web_workers.md

 # Using Web Workers

-[Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) provide a way to push work outside of main execution thread of JavaScript.
-This makes them convenient for long running computations and background work.
+[Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) provide a way to push work outside of main execution thread of JavaScript making them convenient for long running computations and background work.

-Moving data between the main thread and the worker comes with communication related overhead.
+Moving data between the main thread and the worker comes with communication-related overhead.
 The split provides isolation that forces workers to focus on logic only as they cannot manipulate the user interface directly.

 The idea of workers is useful on a more general level. [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) uses [worker-farm](https://www.npmjs.com/package/worker-farm) underneath to parallelize webpack execution.